skymandr/TailWimpLite/README.md

 Help, release notes and license are available in the icon bar menu.

+## Updates
+You can find the latest released version under _Releases_ on the GitHub project [3], where you can also find the source, in case you want to modify it or build it your self.
+Be advised that the source may contain untested features!
+The GitHub project page can be opened by clicking the _Bumbarrel_ icon in the Program information window, available from the icon bar menu under _Info_.

 ## System requirements and compatibility
 This software has been tested on Risc OS Open 5.X [4] on Raspberry Pi and in the RPCEmu emulator [3].
 It might work on earlier versions of Risc OS as